chivalry/meta-python/ch_03_modules.md

 polygons $
 ```

 > Note: Even if you're on macOS, your shell prompt may look a bit different from mine.
-I've customized by shell prompt to insert a blank line after each command as I find it easier to read.
+I've customized my shell prompt to insert a blank line after each command as I find it easier to read.
 In case you're interested in how I did this, I have the following line in `~/.bash_profile`: `PS1="\n\W \$ "`.
 Once the virtual environment is activated, it temporarily edits the prompt to place the name of the virtual environment before the default prompt, so that while the virtual environment is active, `echo $PS1` returns `(venv) \n\w $ ` (`echo`ing the variable doesn't escape the `$`).
 This only happens for the current shell instance (so you won't see the different prompt if you create a new shell) and until you `deactivate` the virtual environment or close the current session.

 <!-- separate block quotes -->
 > Tip: Actually, I lied.
 My default shell prompt is `\n\[\e[34m\]\W\[\e[m\] \$`.
 Those ugly codes colorize the working directory name to a dark blue, making it even easier to separate each command in the window.
 I used [EzPrompt][4] to help me figure out what those codes should be.